 Maine’s current criminal and civil statute of limitations (SOL) laws are some of the friendliest in the country to survivors of childhood sexual abuse.
 For most felonies, the criminal SOL has been eliminated and there is no civil SOL for childhood sexual abuse.
-In addition, in June of 2021, a new bill passed into law opened a permanent revival window allowing survivors of sexual abuse whose claims were previously time-barred by old statute of limitations laws, the ability to file their claims in court against perpetrators and other institutions who may be responsible for covering up the abuse.
+In addition, in October of 2021, a new law opened a permanent revival window allowing survivors of sexual abuse, whose claims were previously time-barred by old statute of limitations laws, to file their claims in court against perpetrators and other institutions who may be responsible for covering up the abuse.
 Civil SOL laws enable lawyers handling sexual abuse claims in Maine to file cases against sexual predators, including clergy members, and the Catholic Church.

 Below you will find Maine lawsuits news & updates, as well as additional information on Maine’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling Maine sexual assault cases has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of Maine settlements received by sexual abuse and assault survivors and a list of Maine’s ‘credibly’ accused priests released by Maine’s Dioceses.

 Maine’s civil and criminal statute of limitations (SOL) laws are very victim friendly.
-Currently, there is no civil SOL for survivors of childhood sexual abuse and a bill which would open a permanent revival window passed in the state’s House and Senate in June of 2021.
-It will now move forward to be signed into law by the governor.
+Currently, there is no civil SOL for survivors of childhood sexual abuse and a permanent revival window opened on October 18, 2021.

 Criminal Statute of Limitations Laws for Maine